-the art of treating the diseases and lesions of the teeth, and supplying artificial substitutes for these organs when lost.
+To-day, however, the province of dentistry embraces the art of treating the diseases and lesions of the teeth, and supplying artificial substitutes for these organs when lost.
 Diseases of the teeth and mouth are not always local affections, but may, and very frequently do, arise from constitutional causes; hence the dentist who is thoroughly qualified to heal, as well as to repair and ameliorate, must be both a surgeon and a physician.
-He must be skilled, not only in the mechanical, but also in the therapeutical department of his profession.
-As a result, many affections of the teeth and the various portions of the mouth, for the treatment of which people in former times had recourse to the physician or the surgeon, to-day more properly are relegated to the dentist, who, making a specialty of these parts, is thoroughly familiar with them, and can properly be termed a specialist in diseases of the mouth.
+He must be skilled, not only in the mechanical, but also in the therapeutical department of his profession As a result, many affections of the teeth and the various portions of the mouth, for the treatment of which people in former times had recourse to the physician or the surgeon, to-day more properly are relegated to the dentist, who, making a specialty of these parts, is thoroughly familiar with them, and can properly be termed a specialist in diseases of the mouth.